-As of June 30, 2018, Seaboard had short-term uncommitted credit lines totaling \$550 million and a committed line totaling \$100 million.
-Borrowings under the uncommitted lines of credit totaled \$141 million, of which \$140 million related to foreign subsidiaries.
+As of September 29, 2018, Seaboard had short-term uncommitted credit lines totaling \$582 million and a committed line totaling \$100 million.
+Borrowings under the uncommitted lines of credit totaled \$162 million, of which all related to foreign subsidiaries.
 Seaboard's borrowing capacity under its uncommitted lines was further reduced by letters of credit totaling \$23 million.
+There was no outstanding balance as of September 29, 2018 under the committed line, which was recently renewed for another year until September 27, 2019.